What You Should Be Recycling in South Africa

 plastic recycling

 • The only plastic that’s really non-recyclable is clingwrap.
 Most plastics are made using PVC, which is recyclable.
-Clingwrap is, however, composed of complex chemicals to make it malleable.
+Clingwrap is, however, composed of complex chemicals, making it malleable.
 Rather opt for foil as an alternative to clingwrap.

 • Not sure whether a certain plastic type (PVC/LPDE/PET) is recyclable?
 Check the label.

-If you’d like to minimise your plastic waste when it comes to cleaning and hygiene products, you can refill your cleaning products at The Green Tap, which is an eco-friendly refill store.
+If you’d like to minimise your plastic waste when it comes to cleaning and hygiene products, you can refill your cleaning products at The Green Tap, an eco-friendly refill store.

 Electronics & Batteries

-Not sure what to do with your faulty laptop or busted batteries?
-Don’t worry, e-waste is totally recyclable.
+Not sure what to do with your faulty laptop or old batteries?
+E-waste is totally recyclable.

-Batteries are an entirely different story – because they are toxic and contain chemicals, it’s important to remove them from electronic devices and place them separately from the rest of your trash.
-We would highly recommend purchasing the rechargeable kind.
-Not only are they more eco-friendly, they have a longer lifespan too.
+Batteries are a different story – because they are toxic and contain chemicals, it’s important to remove them from electronic devices and place them separately from the rest of your trash.
+We recommend purchasing the rechargeable kind.
+Not only are they more eco-friendly, they have a longer lifespan.

 battery-recycling

-But what should I do with old batteries and CFL (Compact Fluorescent Lightbulbs)?
-Certain local retails have designated drop-off sites where you can discard them responsibly.
-Visit a Pick n Pay or Woolworths battery recycling site near you.
+What about old batteries and fluorescent lightbulbs?
+Some local retailers have drop-off sites where you can discard them responsibly.
+Visit your nearest Pick n Pay or Woolworths battery recycling site.

 Other Materials